Types of Leave for Employees

 Voluntary shared leave

-An employee may donate leave, as outlined below, to an employee approved to receive voluntary shared leave because of a medical condition of the employee or of a member of the employee's immediate family that will require the employee's absence for a prolonged period.
+An employee may donate leave to an employee approved to receive voluntary shared leave because of a medical condition of the employee or of a member of the employee's immediate family that will require the employee's absence for a prolonged period.

 - To be eligible to receive shared leave the recipient must be earning leave.